Fairchild Tropical Botanic Garden: Waiting for Mr. Stinky

 The botanic garden and conservatory features some of nature's most impressive tropical sights – but you just might have to hold your breath.

-It was a glorious day at Fairchild Tropical Botanic Garden in Coral Gables, one that botanists and plant lovers had waited years to see.
-Mr. Stinky, one of the world's weirdest plants, had just bloomed, growing a stalk of flowers nearly five feet tall and releasing the odor of rotting flesh.
 In the jungles of Sumatra, where the titan arum, or Amorphophallus titanum, grows wild, the smell attracts corpse-loving carrion beetles, which then transport pollen to create a new titan.

 Mr. Stinky's big moment at Fairchild came in 1998.
 Though many titans die after a single flowering period, Mr. Stinky bloomed again in 2003.
 Audrey III, a Mr. Stinky descendant, also bloomed twice, in 2003 and 2006.
 Alice, another descendant, bloomed in 2005.
 All have died, but descendants grow in a preparation garden a mile from the main attraction.
 Mr. Stinky Junior is another of the late bloomers, making his debut in July of 2021.

 Once brought to the conservatory, each offspring will produce its single leaf – they can grow to more than 12 feet tall – but blooms can take years.